michaeljsteel/NumBAT/docs/source/install.rst

     #.
 If the problem is a crash while running a |NUMBAT| script, please attach the python script file and a description of how to observe the problem.

     #.
-If on Linux or MacOS, follow the instructions under :ref:`sec-troubleshooting-label` to generate a debugging trace with GDB and send a screen shot of the trace.
+If on Linux or MacOS, follow the instructions under :ref:`sec-troubleshooting-linuxmacos-label` to generate a debugging trace with GDB and send a screen shot of the trace.